ai-mcpx/mcpx-cli/README.md

 - **Server Publishing**: Publish new MCP servers to the registry
 - **Server Updates**: Update existing MCP servers in the registry
 - **Server Deletion**: Delete servers from the registry
-- **Interactive Mode**: Create server configurations interactively with Node.js and Python templates
+- **Interactive Mode**: Create server configurations interactively with Node.js, Python PyPI, Python Wheel, and Binary templates
 - **JSON Output**: All responses are formatted for easy reading with optional detailed information
 - **Configurable Base URL**: Target different mcpx registry instances